ianhrobinson/3db/README.md

 # 3db
-A 3D visual debugger for Python.
+A 3D visual debugger for Python with VR support.
 Made for MHacks 12